 I was locked in to growing this SaaS business through social media marketing and developed tunnel vision.

-Social Media was working, so I doubled and tripled down on my social marketing efforts.
+Social Media was working, so I doubled and tripled down on our social marketing efforts.

 Another issue with email marketing for me was my distaste for most email marketing programs.
 The ones that had a nice UX also seemed to be not very intelligent.